i-have-no-name/jest-interactive-mode/README.md

 ## Caveats

 It's works for one test for now.
-After you done with one test file you shoul turn off mode.
+When you finish with test file you should turn off mode and run for another.
+(fix it in the future)

 ## TODO
 TBD